eabarnes1010/ml_tutorial_ncat/README.md

 This code was created to run in Google Colaboratory <https://colab.research.google.com/>.
 All you should need is a Google account.

-It was tested using the following environment.
+Unless otherwise stated, code was additionally tested on local machines using the following environment.
 ```
 conda create --name env-ml-tutorial-ncat python=3.12.0
 conda activate env-ml-tutorial-ncat